conan-io/docs/tutorial/consuming_packages/the_flexibility_of_conanfile_py.rst

 Read more
 ---------

+.. container:: examples

+    - :ref:`Using "cmake_layout" + "CMakeToolchain" to build your project<examples-tools-cmake-toolchain-build-project>`.
+    - :ref:`Using "cmake_layout" + "CMakeToolchain" + "CMakePresets feature" to build your project<examples-tools-cmake-toolchain-build-project-presets>`.
     - Importing resource files in the generate() method
     - Layouts advanced use
     - Conditional generators in configure()